facebookresearch/mmf/README.md

 | Pythia | vizwiz (train)     | test-dev accuracy - 54.22%  |    Pretrained on VQA2 and transferred to VizWiz                           |
 | LoRRA  | textvqa (train)  | val accuracy - 27.4%       |                               |

+**Note** that, for simplicity, our current released model **does not** incorporate extensive data augmentations (e.g. visual genome, visual dialogue) during training, which was used in our challenge winner entries for VQA and VizWiz 2018.
+As a result, there can be some performance gap to models reported and released previously.
+If you are looking for reproducing those results, please checkout the [v0.1](https://github.com/facebookresearch/pythia/releases/tag/v0.1) release.

 ## Documentation

 Documentation specific on how to navigate around Pythia and making changes will be available soon.